-- Upload Google Files: If you want students to annotate on top of a Google Docs, Google Slides, Google Sheets, Google Drawings, you can upload to those files into a post, activity example or template or message.
-Just choose the "Upload" option, then choose Google Drive, then select the file.
+- Upload Google Files: If you want students to annotate on top of a Google Docs, Google Slides, Google Sheets, Google Drawings, you can upload to those files into a post, activity example or template, or message.
+Just choose the 'Upload' option, choose Google Drive, then select the file.
 Seesaw will convert your file into a series of annotatable pages.
-Studnets will also able to access a link back to the original file as a PDF and in Google.
+Students will also able to access a link back to the original file as a PDF and in Google.

-- Click "share item" for the post that you would like to share to your Google Classroom:
+- Tap the [...] button on any post, then click 'Share Post' for the post that you would like to share to your Google Classroom:

 - Copy the share link and go to your Google Classroom.

 - Click the "link" tool when adding a post to your Google Classroom and paste the Seesaw link.